 It has been about a month since the last earnings report for Marriott Vacations Worldwide (VAC).
-Shares have lost about 2.4% in that time frame, underperforming the S&P 500.
+Shares have lost about 4.8% in that time frame, outperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Marriott due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-The company reported adjusted loss per share of 49 cents in the quarter under review, wider than the Zacks Consensus Estimate of a loss of 29 cent.
-In the year-ago quarter, the company had reported adjusted earnings of $1.71 per share.
+During second-quarter 2022, the company reported adjusted earnings per share (EPS) of $2.87, surpassing the Zacks Consensus Estimate of $2.28 by 25.9%.
+In the year-ago quarter, the company had reported adjusted earnings of 85 cents per share.

 Expenses & EBITDA

-Total expenses in the quarter declined 30.3% year over year to $739 million compared with $1060 million reported in the year-ago quarter.
+Total expenses in the quarter increased 10% year over year to $957 million from $870 million reported in the year-ago quarter.

-The company’s adjusted EBITDA in the first quarter amounted to $69 million compared with $138 million reported in the year-ago quarter.
+The company’s adjusted EBITDA in the second quarter amounted to $255 million compared with $164 million reported in the year-ago quarter.

-The company had $4.4 billion in debt outstanding (net of unamortized debt issuance costs) at the end of the first quarter, up $0.1 billion from 2020-end.
-This includes $3 billion of corporate debt and $1.4 billion of non-recourse debt related to its securitized notes receivable.
+At the end of the second quarter, the company had $2.7 billion of net corporate debt and $1.8 billion of non-recourse debt related to its securitized notes receivable.

 How Have Estimates Been Moving Since Then?

-At this time, Marriott has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, Marriott has a nice Growth Score of B, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report